rjz/leadballoon/README.md

 Wraps an instance of `http.Server` with logic to gracefully close out in response to an internal error, programmatic termination, or a SIGTERM.

-To close a running server (e.g., to deploy a new version), use `kill`:

-    $ kill -SIGTERM <PID>

-As the process closes,
+As the server closes,

+  * The `'closing'` event is fired

   * New connections will receive a 502 (Bad Gateway)

   * All existing connections will remain open until responses can be served or the timeout is reached

-When the process finishes closing, this server will emit a `'close'` event with no arguments (served closed gracefully) or an error (some connections timed out).
+When the process finishes closing, this server will emit the usual `'close'` event with no arguments (served closed gracefully) or an error (some connections timed out).

 Note: in good, fail-fast fashion, unhandled exceptions in the server logic [remain exceptional][rjzaworski-exceptions].
 No assumptions are made here about